American College of Gastroenterology

 People with diverticulitis can develop related complications including:

-• Abscess – a collection of infected fluid outside of the intestine wall.
+• Abscess – a pocket of infected fluid outside of the colon wall

-• Fistula – a connection between the bowel and nearby organs including the bladder.
+• Fistula – a connection between the colon and another nearby organ.

-• Perforation – a hole in the colon that allows bowel contents, such as stool, to leak into the abdomen.
-This is the most serious complication of diverticulitis.
+• Perforation – a hole in the colon that leaks stool into the belly.
+This is very serious.

 Treatment